Kotlin 1.0 Released: Pragmatic Language for the JVM and Android

 As for the plans, our nearest goals are (apart from bug fixes):

-- Constant performance improvements for the Kotlin toolchain (this includes, for example, incremental compilation in Gradle, that is in the works now);
+- Constant performance improvements for the Kotlin toolchain (this includes, for example, incremental compilation in Gradle, which is in the works now).

-- Support generating Java 8 byte code with optimized lambdas, etc (Java 6 will be actively supported as long as Android users need it).
+- Support generating Java 8 byte code with optimized lambdas and so on (Java 6 will be actively supported as long as Android users need it).

 Tooling updates and bug fixes will be released as incremental updates, i.e. 1.0.X.
 Bigger changes will first go though an Early Access Program (EAP) and then will be released as 1.1.